linsyking/CanvasHelper2/Readme.md

 You can go to [demo](https://yydbxx.cn/test/canvashelper/) to see the final result.
 That backend is hosted on our server but it didn't allow you to see the secrets.

+## Requirements

+- Python >= 3.10

 ## Workflow

 If you only want to run the backend on your machine and use the frontend on our server, do the follwoing:

 1. Follow [documentation](https://github.com/linsyking/CanvasHelper2#run-backend), run the backend at port `9283`
-2. Goto <https://yydbxx.cn/canvashelper/> to configure your CanvasHelper
+2. Go to <https://yydbxx.cn/canvashelper/> to configure your CanvasHelper
-2. Goto <https://yydbxx.cn/canvashelper/dashboard> to see the final result
+2. Go to <https://yydbxx.cn/canvashelper/dashboard> to see the final result

 ## Dev Workflow